-Our three principle aims for science are:
+Our three principle aims for pupils in science are:

-- For everyone to understand the uses and implications of science today and for the future.
+- are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

 The core of our science curriculum is the National Curriculum for England.
 The curriculum has been specifically sequenced in a logical progression to ensure that new knowledge and skills build on what has been taught before: Early Years to Year 6.
 This enables our pupils to know more and remember more.
 End points are clearly identified for each year group; time allocation has been carefully considered to provide children with opportunities to master key concepts.